iamacup/payload-relationship-enhancer/README.md

 ## Limitations / TODO

-* Currently any relationship field nested under an array will be ignored by this plugin, groups and tabs and blocks should be fine.
+- Currently any relationship field nested under an array will be ignored by this plugin, groups and tabs and blocks should be fine.
-* Only Mongo is supported as a database, it is very possible to add Postgres.
+- Only Mongo is supported as a database, it is very possible to add Postgres.
-* Support for localised relationship fields is not yet there
+- Support for localised relationship fields is not yet there
-* The changes made by this plugin do NOT trigger lifecycle hooks - i.e. if you have a bi-directional relationship between A and B, and set the value in A to some B document, the plugin will update a B document but no update hook will run - this is because we use the mongoose adapter directly and I am not sure exactly how to manually trigger updates.
+- The changes made by this plugin do NOT trigger lifecycle hooks - i.e. if you have a bi-directional relationship between A and B, and set the value in A to some B document, the plugin will update a B document but no update hook will run - this is because we use the mongoose adapter directly and I am not sure exactly how to manually trigger updates.
-* This really needs some tests
+- This really needs some tests
-* I don't think the structure of this plugin follows best practice
+- I don't think the structure of this plugin follows best practice
-* Should add some plugin init config params for profiling performance
+- Should add some plugin init config params for profiling performance
-* Better docs
+- Better docs
-* The config will let you point two fields on 1 collection to 1 field on another - this breaks stuff. need to sanitise out in config check step
+- The config will let you point two fields on 1 collection to 1 field on another - this breaks stuff. need to sanitise out in config check step
-* Some janky stuff with 'required' relationship fields that needs to be tested out
+- Some janky stuff with 'required' relationship fields that needs to be tested out

 ## Contributing

 Please do.

+## Dev mode

+- `bun install`
+- `bun run dev`

+Mongo & payload will start - localhost:3000.
+Payload user is `test@test.com` with password `test`